konstantinjdobler/nlp-research-template/README.md

 ```bash
 C:\Users\user\mambaforge\Scripts
 ```
-Afterwards, you will be able to run the `mamba` commands simply from your command line.
+Afterwards, you will be able to run `mamba` commands simply from your command line.
 Note that you might not be able to activate your created environments within `powershell`.
 A simple workaround would be to use `cmd` instead.
 </details>

 </details>